🟫 K-12 Schools to Higher Education

 A student-led nonprofit advocating for affordable, equitable higher education in Washington.
 It engages students in policy and budget decisions.

-Student Rights & Civil Liberties
+Student Rights and Civil Liberties

-A law and advocacy organization working to advance education equity by tackling systemic inequality in school funding and student opportunity.
+Works to advance education equity by tackling systemic inequality in school funding and student opportunity.

 National Women’s Law Center (NWLC)